gothgirllover67/recolovetr/README.md

 The text is easy enough though, it's not some chuunibyou writing, just everyday stuff.

 I've played through the game once.
-Some of the signs look a bit messy, some of the names in headers are butchered because of the lenght and some of the lines are not alligned properly, but the game is fully beatable with the patch, I've spent quite some time ironing out problems and mistakes.
+Some of the signs look a bit messy, some of the names in headers are butchered because of the length and some of the lines are not aligned properly, but the game is fully beatable with the patch, I've spent quite some time ironing out problems and mistakes.
 I plan on at least fixing the DLC scripts which I still saw some things to fix and adding the translation of the menu lines for the story DLCs.
-The end result at this point I think is worse than an offical Japanese game translation, but better than some of the indie game translations on Steam.
+The end result at this point I think is worse than an official Japanese game translation, but better than some of the indie game translations on Steam.

 Vita3k does not show the character models in the VN segments, but runs the game